Petro Doroshenko: Left-bank uprising

+Alliance with the Ottomans

 In January 1668 the Council of Officers (Seniors) in Chyhyryn expressed its support for Doroshenko's intentions to ally with the Ottoman Empire.
 In autumn of 1668 the Cossack delegation was sent to Constantinople with a proposal for military alliance between the Cossack state and the Ottoman Empire.
 The alliance was approved again at the 1669 Korsun Cossack Council (General Military Council) on 10–12 March.
 The alliance was eventually proclaimed by sultan Mehmed IV on 1 May 1669, Doroshenko receiving a title of Sanjak-bey.

 Separatism of Mnohohrishny, Sukhoviy and Khanenko

-At the same time in the fall of 1668 Demian Mnohohrishny pledged his allegiance to Russia and on 13 March 1669 his election was confirmed.
+At the same time, during the fall of 1668, Demian Mnohohrishny pledged his allegiance to Russia and on 13 March 1669 his election was confirmed.
 Also in the fall of 1668 some Zaporizhian Cossacks who opposed Doroshenko elected new hetman the Zaporizhian Sich chancellor Petro Sukhoviy who also secured support of Crimean Tatars.
 Sukhoviy challenged Doroshenko, but he was defeated at the battle of Olkhivets by the troops of Petro Doroshenko and Ivan Sirko.
-In summer of 1669 Sukhoviy along with Tatars attacked Doroshenko, but the Ottomans requested for Crimean Tatars to withdraw their support for Sukhoviy.
-In June 1669 Sukhoviy was deposed and he supported the election of the Uman Regiment Colonel Mykhailo Khanenko.
-Eventually Sukhoviy escaped to Crimea after Khanenko was defeated by Doroshenko at the battle of Stebliv on 29 October 1669.
+In the summer of 1669, Sukhoviy along with Tatars attacked Doroshenko, but the Ottomans requested for Crimean Tatars to withdraw their support for Sukhoviy.
+In June 1669, Sukhoviy was deposed, and he supported the election of the Uman Regiment Colonel Mykhailo Khanenko.
+Eventually, Sukhoviy escaped to Crimea after Khanenko was defeated by Doroshenko at the battle of Stebliv on 29 October 1669.

-In 1670 in Ostroh through the local commission, Doroshenko unsuccessfully tried to revive the principles 1658 Treaty of Hadiach in negotiations with Poland.
+In 1670 in Ostroh through the local commission, Doroshenko attempted to revive the principles of the 1658 Treaty of Hadiach by negotiations with Poland.
 Meanwhile, Khanenko's envoys managed to conclude a treaty with the Poles in Ostroh on 2 September 1670.
 Soon after the Poles recognized his hetmancy, Khanenko and Jan Sobieski launched a massive invasion onto the right bank.